seanreed1111/sql-recipes/rozenshtein.md

 ### Let's take a look at a list of questions that we can ask about the students in our imaginary college.

 ```
 E1.
 Who takes (the course with the course number) CL101?
-(By "Who" we mean that we want the student num­ bers retrieved.
+(By "Who" we mean that we want the student ids retrieved.
 If we want the names retrieved, we will explicitly say so.)
 E2.
-What are student numbers and names of students who
+What are student ids and names of students who take CL101?
-takeCL101?
 E3.
 Who takes CL101 or CL109?
 E4.
 Who takes both CL101 and CL109?
 E5.
 Who does not take CL101?